docker/docs/apidocs/cloud-api-source/source/includes/repository.md

 Attribute | Description
 --------- | -----------
-resource_uri | A unique API endpoint that represents the repository name | Name of the repository, i.e. `my.registry.com/myrepo` in_use | If the image is being used by any of your services registry | Resource URI of the registry where this image is hosted
+resource_uri | A unique API endpoint that represents the repository name | Name of the repository, such as `my.registry.com/myrepo` in_use | If the image is being used by any of your services registry | Resource URI of the registry where this image is hosted